chapel-lang/chapel/doc/rst/technotes/gpu.rst

 CPU as sublocale 0 and GPU(s) on the system as sublocales with positive IDs.

-Any arrays that are declared in the body of this ``on`` statement will be allocated on the GPU.
-Chapel will generate CUDA kernels for ``forall`` statements in the ``on`` block that are eligible.
-Loops are eligible if they only make use of known compiler primitives that are fast and local.
+Any arrays that are declared in the body of this ``on`` statement will be allocated into unified memory and will be accessible on the GPU.
+Chapel will generate CUDA kernels for all eligible loops in the ``on`` block.
+Loops are eligible when:

+* They are order-independent (e.g., `forall` or `foreach`).
+* They only make use of known compiler primitives that are fast and local.
 Here "fast" means "safe to run in a signal handler" and "local" means "doesn't cause any network communication".
 In practice, this means loops not containing any non-inlined function calls.
+* They are free of any call to a function that fails to meet the above criteria, accesses outer variables, or is recursive.

 Any non-eligible loop will be executed on the CPU.